 - Replaces unsightly bus garage & industrial buildings with offices and homes.

 - Creates a vibrant live, work, play environment.

 - Supports downtown stores and restaurants.

 - Generates $700,000 to $1 million new income tax revenues annually from added jobs.

-- Generates $1,900,000 new property tax revenues to support the schools from the new homes.
+- Generates $1,800,000 new property tax revenues, a portion of which supports the schools, from the new homes.